ahangarha/mv-oop.rb/README.md

 This is an educational project to practice OOP in Ruby

+## Setup

+This project at this stage doesn't require any special setup.
+Simply clone or download the project and use the classes as per your need.

+`git clone REPO_GIT_URL`

 ## Built with

 This project is made using Ruby language.